 COMMON BRAND NAME(S): Duragesic

 WARNING: Fentanyl has a high risk for abuse and severe, possibly fatal, breathing problems.
 Do not use transdermal patches unless you have been regularly taking moderate to large amounts of narcotic pain medication.
 Otherwise, it may cause overdose (even death).
 The risk for harm is higher if you use the wrong dose/strength, or if you use it along with other drugs that might also affect breathing.
+The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get medical help right away if you notice unusual slow/shallow breathing.

-Do not use this medication to relieve mild or short-term pain (such as due to headache/migraine, dental/medical procedures, or surgeries that do not require you to stay in a hospital).
+Do not use this medication to relieve mild, short-term, or sudden pain (such as due to headache/migraine, dental/medical procedures), or pain after surgery (including same-day surgery when you do not need to stay in the hospital overnight).
 This medication is not for occasional ("as needed") use.

 Since they are not used the same way, different forms of fentanyl (including lozenges, buccal tablets, patches) do not have the same effects at equal strengths and should not be substituted for each other.
 Tell your doctor or pharmacist of all medications that you use, especially of drugs that can affect how fentanyl works (see also Drug Interactions section).
 Do not start, stop, or change the dosage of any medicines you are using without your doctor's approval.